Flexible Spending Accounts

 How much may I contribute to my Health Care Spending Account?

 The maximum amount you may elect to defer to a Medical Care Spending Account for a year is $2,550.
+The maximum for 2018 has increased to $2,600.
 The minimum amount is $130.

 What benefit is there in having a Dependent Care Spending Account?